modelscope/facechain/facechain_adapter/README.md

 ![Teaser Image](fact_cover.png "Teaser")

 ## Updates
-**You can click on a star to track the latest progress** Thank you all for your incredible support and interest in our project.
-We've received lots of  inquiries regarding  a demo or the source code.
-We want to assure you that we are actively working on preparing the demo and code for public release.
-Although we cannot commit to a specific release date at this very moment, please be certain that the intention to provide access to both the demo and our source code is firm.

-Our goal is to not only share the code but also ensure that it is robust and user-friendly, transitioning it from an academic prototype to a more polished version that provides a seamless experience.
-We appreciate your patience as we take the necessary steps to clean, document, and test the code to meet these standards.
+We want to express our heartfelt gratitude for your unwavering attention to our project.
+We deeply appreciate the interest you've shown in our source code, and are thrilled that you're eager to learn more.
+Rest assured, we are diligently working on making the code available to the public in the near future.
+Your patience is highly appreciated as we refine, document, and test the code to ensure it meets your expectations.
+Our goal is to provide you with robust results and seamless integration, so we kindly ask you to stay tuned. **By clicking the star, you can easily keep up with our progress and be the first to know when we make our announcement.**

-Thank you for your understanding and continuous support.
+Thank you for your understanding and unwavering support.
+We value your partnership and look forward to sharing more exciting updates with you soon.